 Which of these fits best if I’m tall and like to stretch out?

-Paxton is the most lounge-forward in seat depth and rewards longer legs, while Maddox is the easiest to fully recline into for nightly stretching.
-Collins can work, but it won’t feel as deliberately deep as Paxton.
+Paxton is the most lounge-forward in seat depth and rewards longer legs.
+Maddox is the easiest to fully recline into for nightly stretching.
+Collins can work for tall users, but it does not feel as deliberately deep as Paxton.

 Which one feels best for long TV sessions without constant readjusting?

-Trouper was the easiest to stay comfortable on because the split-back support kept head and neck posture steady.
-Maddox is a close second, especially if you prefer to recline early and stay there.
+Trouper was the easiest to stay comfortable on because the split-back support kept head and neck posture steadier.
+Maddox is close behind if you prefer to recline early and stay there.

 Which one is easiest for a couple sharing the sofa?

-Trouper’s dual-end recline makes it the smoothest for two people to settle into their own angles.
-Maddox is great for two, but it’s a tighter two-seat commitment, while Paxton works if both people like a deep lounge posture.
+Trouper’s dual-end recline makes it the smoothest for two people who want their own angles.
+Maddox is also strong for two, but it is a tighter two-seat commitment.
+Paxton works well if both people like a deep stationary lounge posture.